Miguel Corral

-Miguel Corral Torreira (La Coruña, 10 July 1991) is a Spanish football manager who is currently in charge of Super League Kerala club Malappuram.
+Miguel Corral Torreira (La Coruña, 10 July 1991) is a Spanish football manager who is the head coach of the Botswana Premier League club Mochudi Centre Chiefs.

 After coaching youth sides in Galicia (Spain), he travelled to Panama and was assistant coach in Herrera FC before being appointed manager of the team in 2022.
 On 27 November 2023, two days after leaving Herrera, he was appointed manager of fellow Liga Panameña de Fútbol club UMECIT FC.
 He left in June 2025 and signed for Super League Kerala side Malappuram.
+He left the club on 22 November 2025.

+On 9 January 2026 he was appointed manager of Mochudi Centre Chiefs in the Botswana Premier League.